KiritoGamesPlays/skyport-shiunku/README.md

    ```text
    http://localhost:<port>
    ```
-   Replace `<port>` with the port number defined in your `config.json`.
+   Replace `<port>` with the port number specified in your `config.json`.

 2. **Log In:**
-   Use the credentials created during the installation process to log into the panel.
+   Use the administrator credentials you created during installation to log into the panel.

 3. **Manage Your Servers:**
-   Once logged in, you can easily manage, deploy, and monitor your game servers and applications via the intuitive web interface.
+   Once logged in, you can deploy, monitor, and manage your game servers and other applications through the intuitive web interface.

 ## Contributing

-Contributions are highly appreciated!
-If you'd like to improve the Skyport Panel, please follow these steps:
+Contributions are highly welcome!
+If you'd like to contribute:
 1. Fork the repository.
 2. Create a new branch for your changes.
-3. Commit your modifications and submit a pull request detailing your improvements.
+3. Commit your changes with clear descriptions.
+4. Open a pull request detailing your improvements.

-Your contributions help make this project better for everyone!
+Your contributions help make Shiunku Panel better for everyone!

 ## License

-© 2024 Matt James and contributors.
-All rights reserved.
-Licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE).

+---

+For additional details and support, visit our [documentation site](https://skyport.dev) or join our [Discord community](https://skyport.privt.xyz/).